SAFEHR-data/FlowEHR/README.md

 CI deployment workflows are run in [Github environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
 These should be created in a private repository created from this template repository.

-This step will create an AAP Application and Service Principal in the specified tenancy, and grant that service principal permissions in Azure and AAD needed for deployment.
+This step will create an AAD Application and Service Principal in the specified tenancy, and grant that service principal permissions in Azure and AAD needed for deployment.
 These are detailed below.

 > _NOTE_: The user following the steps below will need to be an `Owner` of the target Azure Subscription as well as a `Global Administrator` in AAD.